Chapter Eight: Weaponry

 from "Evening Maintenance"

-For the rare weapon that's so Too Big that neither technique is enough by itself, groups of Creations can Divert All Power and use Teamwork at the same time.
+For weapons that are so Too Big that neither technique is enough by itself, units can Divert All Power and use Teamwork at the same time.

-In either case, the participating Creations should be able to provide the appropriate type of power - a medieval knight can't use muscle strength to help power a lightning cannon, any more than hooking that knight up to a car battery would help him swing a bigger sword (although the latter example is really worth testing a few times, just to be sure).
+In either case, the participating Creations should be able to provide the appropriate type of power - a medieval knight can't use muscle strength to help power a lightning cannon, any more than hooking that knight up to a car battery would help him swing a bigger sword (although the latter example is really worth testing, just to be sure).

 |Small Turret (S)